 How to protect your property from fraud

 - Make sure that your address is up to date at the Land Registry.
 Most title fraud occurs where the Land Registry does not have a current address for the owner of a property.
-If you move from your property, perhaps to rent it out, or have a period of extended travel, it is really important to make sure that the Land Registry have up to date contact details for you.
+If you move from your property, perhaps to rent it out, or have a period of extended travel, it is really important to make sure that the Land Registry has up to date contact details for you.
 This is to ensure that you will receive any notices that are served in respect of the property.
 It is possible to have more than one address registered and I recommend that clients consider registering a second address – this can even be an email address.

 - Sign up to the Land Registry’s ‘Property Alert Service’ which is aimed at anyone who feels a registered property could be at risk from fraud.
 This is a free service and enables you to receive email alerts from the Land Registry whenever certain activity that seems suspicious occurs on your property allowing you to then take action if necessary.
 To create an account, simply visit https://propertyalert.landregistry.gov.uk.